 Once you segment them, you can check how they behaved in your mobile game and look for similar patterns in your newly acquired users from your marketing campaigns.
-This will help you to identify potential VIP users that, if approached gently and with care, may raise your LTV.
+This will help you to identify potential VIP users that, if approached gently and with care, may raise the LTV of your mobile games.

 Do not hinder their progress too much, and develop features that are still amusing, even after hundreds of gameplay hours.

 That does not mean that you shouldn’t care about your onboarding, FTUE (First-Time User Experience), or tutorial stages.
 Those are essential phases of the user experience that should not be ignored either, but remember that we’re focusing on LTV for mobile games (Life-Time Value).

 Pro-Tip: Do not push too much your IAPs (In-App Purchases) at the very beginning of the user experience, or they may think that your game is too restrictive.

 You can also give a more gentle experience to those segments with the potential to become VIP.
 Introduce them to your game mechanics, and seduce them.
 Once they’ve fallen in love with your game, you’ll have plenty of time and opportunities to show them how your game can become much more with just a bit of “economic commitment.”

 I understand.
 You want to make money, but don’t forget that your other goal is to create an amusing, joyful, and entertaining mobile game.